calvinbui/calvin.me/posts/2025/2025-09-04-shelly-smart-relays/index.md

 thumbnail: thumbnail.svg
 ---

-I've installed a Shelly smart switch for every possible light switch in my home over the past three and a half years.
-These are great devices that work over Wi-Fi, Bluetooth and Zigbee.
+I've installed a Shelly smart relay for every possible light switch in my home over the past three and a half years.
+These are great devices that work over Wi-Fi, Bluetooth, Matter and Zigbee.

 <!-- more -->